sourcegraph/handbook/content/engineering/product_documentation.md

 For local development of documentation, clone the main [sourcegraph repository](https://github.com/sourcegraph/sourcegraph/tree/master/).
 The development environment for Sourcegraph, detailed in [Getting started with developing Sourcegraph](https://github.com/sourcegraph/sourcegraph/blob/master/doc/dev/local_development.md), is not required.

-After saving any changes or updates, documentation can be previewed locally with the follow commands:
+After saving any changes or updates, documentation can be previewed locally with the following commands:

 ```
 cd sourcegraph